Timepiece - Time in Status for Jira

 We recommend checking your migration timeline.
 If your migration occurred before the fix, please contact Atlassian Support for further assistance.

-What is Migrated?
+What is migrated?

 The following components are included in the automated Timepiece migration via JCMA: